yukikitayama/flask/flask_basics.md

   - wtforms has validators
 - Use Flask's `session` object to grab the information provided in the form abd pass it to another template
   - Temporarily saved in a server

+Flashing messages
+- Flash a message to a user that we don't need to save or fix permanently to the template page